 Believe it or not, because narcissists do not truly like or love themselves, receiving praise and attention from the victim boosts their ego.
 The admiration feeds into their bottomless pits of cravings for attention.
 One of the major problems in being with a narcissist is that it’s never enough.

-Narcissist Bank on Your Emotional Supply
+Narcissists Bank on Your Emotional Supply

 Emotional supply is one of the central focuses in the narcissist-victim dynamic.
 Narcissists drain their victims.
 To go a step further, they drain emotional energy.
 Constant demands, criticism, manipulations, and leaving victims feeling exhausted are their goals.

 When victims are energized instead of exhausted, they have the healthy power to improve their lives.
 When victims are exhausted, they don’t fight back.
-Narcissists want to keep their victims in a space of exhaustion to maintain their power.
+Narcissists want to keep their victims in a state of exhaustion to maintain their power.

 Isolation is a Tool For Narcissists